pythonanywhere/help_pages/articles/Web2pyScheduler.md

 you'll need to change that too.

 ## In a free account

 Unfortunately there's no good way to make it work in a free account, because you don't have access to always-on tasks.
-However, if the things you are trying to schedule happen at roughly the same time each day, you can create a scheduled task that will run just before that time, and use the same command as in the example above.